Mountain Mints

 • You’re looking for a low-maintenance pollinator lifeline that comes back every year.

-Why Mountain Mint matters
+Why mountain mint matters

 • Long bloom time: Flowers for a month or more in mid to late summer.